shitcoinsociety/shitcoinswap/README.md

 ## Why Open Source?

 Shitcoin Swap is supposed to be a centralized but open platform that can easily integrate with any type of decentralized network.
 I was searching for some kind of standardized protocol or API that would allow platforms like this to easily communicate with these networks.
 However, I could not find any.
-That's why I decided to developing this website in the open, hoping that it will make it easier to accrue help from network developers.
+That's why I decided to develop this website in the open, hoping that it will make it easier to accrue help from network developers.

 ## Contributing